jyothiasapu/Ergast/README.md

 ### TODO
 1. Writing Automation tests
-2. Get search results from Adapter list rather than getting it from DB.
+2. Get search results from Adapter list rather than getting it from DB, for OS versions below Android N.
 3. Not handled case for orientation change.
 As per Google documentation, Its not a problem.
 But, need to verify.